dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 ##Step 4: Security from bots

 If your form is not secure, it may result in receiving spam mails generated from software agents - BOTS.
 To fool the bots Formspree has provided an option called ```_gotcha```.
-This is a imput field only visible to bots but not to users.
+This is an input field only visible to bots but not to users.
 If an entry is made in this invisible field, that means that someone can see through your invisible element!
 Must be a bot!!
 {% highlight html %}
 <input type="text" name="_gotcha" style="display:none" />
 {% endhighlight %}

 ## Step 5: Secure your email
 When you mention your email in clear text inside your form, email harvesting bots can easily capture it.
-Which may result in receiving lot of spam mails.
+Which may result in receiving a lot of spam emails.
 So you can use this code to and insert your separated email.
 The code will join it later and makes it a meaningful email address.
 But bots will not recognize this as an email.
 {% highlight html %}
 <form id="formaction" method="POST">
     <p>Name: </p><input type="text" name="name"><br />